Selective Population Protocols: Computing the Median

 By Chernoff inequality

 So $k(t+500n)\ge\min\{20r,n\}$ whp. \end{proof}

-\begin{lemma} The fragmented parallel time of one phase of partitioning by coloring is $O(\log^2 n)$ whp. \end{lemma}
+\begin{lemma} The fragmented time of one phase of partitioning by coloring is $O(\log^2 n)$ whp. \end{lemma}

-\begin{proof} Denote the number of agents participating (not previously colored) in the phase by $m$.
-Among others, we can distinguish the pivot and agents with keys smaller and larger than the pivot's.
-Without loss of generality, assume that there are more agents greater than the pivot.
-Let us divide the agents larger than the pivot into $2\log n$ disjoint buckets of equal size numbered $1,2,\ldots,2\log n$.
-Agents are divided so that, for any $i,$ bucket $i$ contains agents with keys greater than those in bucket $i-1$.
+\begin{proof} Recall that the number of agents participating in the phase is denoted by~$m$.
+Without loss of generality, assume that there are more agents with keys greater than the pivot's key.
+Let us partition the agents with keys larger than the pivot's key into $2\log n$ disjoint buckets of equal size numbered $i=1,2,\ldots,2\log n$, s.t., any bucket $i$ contains agents with keys greater than those in buckets with numbers smaller than $i$.